-As of October 2011, Kuwait has not submitted its annual Mine Ban Treaty Article 7 report, which was due 30 April 2011.
+As of October 2019, Kuwait has not submitted an annual update to its Mine Ban Treaty Article 7 transparency report since 2011.
 In its last report, dated 24 May 2010, Kuwait indicated that efforts were “in progress to enact the required legislation to meet the elements of this convention,” but provided no further detail.
 It indicated the same thing in its report dated May 2009.
-In July 2009, Kuwait stated that government “has submitted a draft Military Law to the Parliament in Kuwait to prohibit the possession of conventional weapons for those not authorized….”
+In July 2009, Kuwait stated that government “has submitted a draft Military Law to the Parliament in Kuwait to prohibit the possession of conventional weapons for those not authorized…”

 Kuwait has also cited elements of its existing law as serving to implement the Mine Ban Treaty.
 In a November 2009 letter, Kuwait cited three existing articles, stating that through these “the State of Kuwait enjoys the appropriate legal and administrative measures” in line with Article 9 on national implementation measures.

 Kuwait regularly attends meetings of the treaty, most recently the Seventeenth Meeting of States Parties in Geneva in November 2018, where it did not make a statement.
 However, Kuwait did not attend the Third Review Conference in Maputo in June 2014.
 Kuwait also did not attend the intersessional meetings in Geneva in May 2019.

 Kuwait is party to the Convention on Conventional Weapons and its amended Protocol II on landmines, as well as Protocol V on explosive remnants.
 Kuwait is not party to the Convention on Cluster Munitions.